Key verse: “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.” Galations 6:9 (NIV)

 We are further asked to give cheerfully, not out of regret or compulsion.
 (2 Corinthians 9:7)

-I thought back on my boss, the one universally disliked.
+I thought back on my supervisor, the one universally disliked.
 Whose entrance into the office, caused others to leave.
 Whose voice caused people to pretend deafness.

 God however seemed to say that day: “He’s my child too”.